This terra cotta pumpkin looks great as a decor item and also does double duty as a candy dish.

 Tada !!
 All done in less than a couple of minutes!
 I LOVE that this looks just like a pumpkin decor item but it secretly holds the candy inside it.
 Who would ever guess?
 What fun!

 I used a couple of old books, some faux gourds and silk leaves and ended up with a very pretty fall vignette that will be perfect for either Halloween or Thanksgiving.

-See more clay pot projects here:
+See more terra cotta pot projects here:

-- clay pot snowman,
+- Clay pot snowman,

-- bubble gum machine
+- Bubble gum machine

-- leprechaun hat centerpiece
+- Leprechaun hat centerpiece

 - Giant Terracotta jingle bell

-- Candy corn dispenser
+- Candy corn Halloween dispenser

-- 1 4 inch clay pot
+- 1 - 4″ clay pot and saucer

-- Orange and brown craft paint
+- orange and brown craft paint

-- 2 pieces of silk leaves
+- a few silk leaves

-- 1 wooden spool
+- 1 small wooden spool

-- Paint the pot and saucer orange and the wooden spool brown.
+- Paint the wooden spool brown.

-- Fill the clay pot with candy pumpkins.
-Add the pumpkin stem top and display.
+- Fill the pot with candy corn.